MonteLogic/product-placer-simple/README.txt

 <p>Here should be a checkbox to automatically import.
 If checked, there should be a green or red sign saying is working.
     However, this is probably for pps </p>
 </p>

+How come when this plugin comes into existence on the Wordpress activation there isn't a supplemental table that pops up so we can store info in this plugin.

+If a user deletes the plugin and still ops for the theme it will be fine because the values will be stored in the wp_options category.
+But the extra logic is going to be stored in the custom table.

+Made a gist for this.